llucasls/espresso-api/README.md

-# Coffeeshop API
+# Espresso API

-An API written in CoffeeScript using express
+The Espresso API.
+An API written in CoffeeScript using express.js and MongoDB.
+Currently under development.